th-koeln-intia/ip-sprachassistent-team2/docs/pages/node-red.md

 # Node-Red
 ## What is Node-Red?
-Node-Red is a simple tool, to visualize usecases.
+Node-Red is a simple tool, to visualize IoT-usecases.
 Functionblocks are linked by drawing connections. programming language is javascript.
 Node-Red based on node.js.

 ## A Flow